 Download Full Text (3.5 MB)

-This publication tabulates the value of Louisiana agriculture in 2019.
-Agents and specialists of the Louisiana Cooperative Extension Service, as well as other agencies — both private and public — compiled the data.
-Their analyses focus on the animal, forestry, fisheries, plant and wildlife commodities that constitute our vital agricultural industry.
-Agricultural and natural resource industries contribute significantly to our state's economy with the potential for increased economic benefits and job creation through value-added processing in urban and rural communities throughout Louisiana.
+This publication tabulates the value of Louisiana agriculture in 2017.
+Agents and specialists of the Louisiana Cooperative Extension Service and other agencies — both private and public — compiled the data.
+Their analysis focuses on the animal, forestry, fisheries, plant and wildlife commodities that constitute our vital agricultural industries.
+Agricultural and natural resource industries contribute significantly to our state’s economy with economic benefits and job creation from value-added processing in urban and rural communities throughout Louisiana.

-When the commodities produced by agricultural producers are cleaned, processed and packaged at the next stages of the marketing channel, these value-added activities create additional economic activity over and above that defined by the gross farm value.
-In 2019, these value-added activities were estimated to have an additional economic impact of $5.2 billion.
-Taken together, the gross farm value and value-added activities were estimated to have a total economic impact of nearly $11.2 billion.
-This represents a 4.37% decrease from 2018.
-Given the level of economic activity that the state's agriculture, forestry and fishery industries continue to generate each year, it is undeniable that they continue to be major contributors to the overall state's economy.
+Commodities produced by agricultural producers are cleaned, processed and packaged at the next stages of the marketing channel.
+These value-added activities create additional economic activity over and above that defined by the gross farm value.
+In 2017, these value-added activities were estimated to have an additional economic impact of $5.4 billion.
+Taken together, the gross farm value and value-added activities were estimated to have a total economic impact of nearly $11.8 billion.
+This represents an increase of more than 7 percent from 2016 and is the first year-over-year increase since the 2014 year.
+Given the level of economic activity that the state’s agriculture, forestry and fishery industries continue to generate each year, it is undeniable that they continue to be major contributors to the overall state economy.
 Cutting-edge research programs and extension education and outreach efforts of the LSU AgCenter remain critical to sustaining these economic benefits.

 Many Louisiana communities depend on agriculture, forestry, fisheries and wildlife for local jobs and their economic well-being.
 However, for those who work in it day in and day out, agriculture, forestry and fisheries are far more than a business, a major job contributor and an economic engine.
 It truly is a way of life.
-Families have lived on many of these farms, forest lands or fishing villages for generations following a preferred way of life even though it means hard work, many hours, high risk and sometimes low incomes.
+Families have lived on many of these farms, forest lands or fishing villages for generations, following a preferred way of life even though it means hard work, long hours, high risks and sometimes low incomes.

 Each new production season has risks associated with commodity prices, trade agreements and higher input costs as well as uncertainty related to the weather.
 These conditions make the discovery and adoption of new agricultural technology developed by the LSU AgCenter more important than ever to our state’s producers.
 Agriculture is a highly sophisticated segment of the national and world economy, becoming increasingly so every year.
 That is the reason we at the LSU AgCenter continue to support agriculture and consumers with factual information provided by a well-trained faculty of extension agents, specialists and research scientists.

-Those of us in the LSU AgCenter, with its major branches the Louisiana Cooperative Extension Service and the Louisiana Agricultural Experiment Station, are proud to be part of Louisiana's agricultural industry.
-We are committed to serving that industry and the citizens across the state of Louisiana in the years ahead.
+Those of us in the LSU AgCenter, with its major branches of the Louisiana Cooperative Extension Service and the Louisiana Agricultural Experiment Station, are proud to be part of Louisiana’s agricultural industry, and we are committed to serving that industry and the citizens across the state of Louisiana in the years ahead.